 The Devas and Asuras were overjoyed.
 The Asuras became so impatient to drink Amrit that they snatched it from the hands of Dhanvantri which resulted in a cosmic war again.
 To prevent the Asuras from drinking Amrit and attaining supremacy, Lord Vishnu assumed the form of a beautiful nymph, Mohini to mesmerize the Asuras so that they would be enraptured and the nectar could be taken away from them for the Devas.
 Mohini (Lord Vishnu) succeeded in mesmerised the Asuras with her beauty and fooled them into giving her the Amrit to distribute it amongst the Asuras and Devtas equally.

-Lord Narayana Introduction: Lord Narayana, known as Vishnu, is the Vedic Supreme
+Who is Narayana?
+Introduction: Lord Narayana, known as Vishnu, is the Vedic Supr

 Read More →